The Only Part Of TIAAY That’s Not All About You

 I love traveling so I’ve traveled to many more places such as Hawaii, Nicaragua, and The Bahamas.
 Yet sometimes you can’t really get a real feel of a place in a week or two, so I move there.
 Guess I’ve been a bit of a gypsy!
 So yeah, I’ve lived all over.

 In fact, after I got married, my wife and I moved to Mexico to do some volunteer work.
 However, we had to shorten our stay there because of some bad news I got just a few months after we moved.
-My mother, who was living in North Carolina, was diagnosed with cancer and lupus, so we had to come back to the United States.
+My mother, who was living in North Carolina, was diagnosed with cancer, lupus and fibromyalgia, so we had to come back to the United States.

 This also meant that my father had no more financial help, since my mother wasn’t able to work anymore.
 And seeing my mother sick along with my aging father having to work extra hours at some dead-end job was certainly a painful push to get me started on what I needed to do.
 Still, all of this was but the beginning of the storms that soaked me thereafter.